DoctorDalek1963/lintrans/docs/source/compilation/windows.rst

 Get the lintrans source code
 ----------------------------

-Go to the `latest release <https://github.com/DoctorDalek1963/lintrans/releases/latest>`_ on GitHub (if you want an older release, go to that release page) and download the source code zip file.
+Go to the `release page <https://github.com/DoctorDalek1963/lintrans/releases/tag/vVERSION_NUMBER>`_ on GitHub and download the source code zip file.
 Unzip the file by just right-clicking it in your Downloads folder and clicking "Extract All...", and keep the default name.
 Then run the following commands.

 .. code-block:: pwsh-session